jshint/jshint/README.md

 Originating from the JSLint project in 2010, JSHint has been maintained by a number of dedicated individuals.
-In chronological order, they are: Douglas Crockford, Anton Kovalev, and Mike Sherov.
+In chronological order, they are: Douglas Crockford, Anton Kovalyov, and Mike Sherov.
 We appreciate their long-term commitment!

 ## Thank you!